 Failure to comply with the Code may result in severe consequences, which could include internal disciplinary action or termination of employment or consulting arrangements without notice.
-The violation of the Code may also violate certain Canadian and/or other laws and if it appears that a Representative may have violated such laws, then Revival may refer the matter to the appropriate regulatory authorities, which could lead to penalties, fines or imprisonment.
+The violation of the Code may also violate certain the matter to the appropriate regulatory authorities, which could lead to penalties, fines, or imprisonment.